 Step 4 - Sand and finish

-Very minor drywall repairs are easily fixed using a six inch knife and spackle or drywall mud.
-Quick setting drywall mud, also known as hot mud, is best for minor repairs because it sets quickly and creates a hard durable surface.
-If the drywall damage breaks through the drywall paper, it is best to us a slightly different method from the one described above which involves drywall paper to reinforce the patch.
+Very minor drywall repairs are easily fixed using a six-inch knife and spackle or drywall mud.
+Quick set drywall mud, also known as hot mud, is best for minor repairs because it sets quickly and creates a hard durable surface.
+If the drywall damage breaks through the drywall paper, it is best to use a slightly different method from the one described above which involves drywall paper to reinforce the patch.